amans1-robotics/Basic_python_code/README.md

 # Basic_python_code
 this is my first repository
+Aman sahu